yext/search-core/README.md

 Next, import and initialize the core library in your application.

+The apiKey and experienceKey will come from your Answers experience on yext.com.
+You can signup for a free trial at [https://www.yext.com/free-trial/](https://www.yext.com/free-trial/).

 ```js
 import { provideCore } from '@yext/answers-core';
 const core = provideCore({